This page contains affiliate links. Please read our disclosure for more info.

 Theme park and Harry Potter fans won’t want to miss Universal Studios Japan in Osaka.

-The highlight of the park is the Wizarding World of Harry Potter.
+The highlight of the park for me is the Wizarding World of Harry Potter.

 It really is a magical world where you can stroll the snowy cobbled streets, shop for sweets in Honeydukes and jokes in Zonkos, and drink butterbeer.